syntegral-co/frontend-app/README.md

 |  |  | - 404
 ```

-`assets` contains assets like images, fonts, etc.
-`components` contains all the app components that are reused throghout the entire application.
+- `components` contains all the app components that are reused throghout the entire application.
-`pages` contains the entire app routing system, with the following structure:
+- `pages` contains the entire app routing system, with the following structure:

 ```
 | - dashboard